 "Oh, um, is half an hour okay?
-He's waiting for me to call and tell
+He's waiting for me to call and tell him it's on."

-Tell him I'll be there."
-I logged off and called up the map again.
+up the map again.
 In a few seconds it showed me the best route to the shopping arcade.
 I dropped some of the Highpoint money

 on the table as a tip for the barista and walked out.

 The FashionMaxx arcade didn't look very fashionable to me, but then, I don't keep up on the latest trends.

 The food court was one of those pretentious spots that seemed to be cropping up in middle class areas all over Tycho.
 Here,

 days.
 At premium prices, of course.
 I sat at a table near a bulkhead and ordered some orange juice.
 Vitamin C is supposed

 to help jolt hangovers, too.
 I desperately wanted something stronger, but didn't want to spook a potential client.
 I was

 watching the door, looking for Rabbit, when the waitress arrived with my juice.

 She set it on the table and asked, "Will that be all, sir?"

 I glanced up at her and stared in spite of myself.
 She was stunning.
 Short black hair framed her heart-shaped face.

 staying in shape.
 But it was her eyes that grabbed me.
 They were emerald green flecked with gold and silver, like moonlight

 on a tropical sea.

-no," I stammered.
 "Nothing else."
 Smooth.
 You really impressed her, sport.

 She smiled, enjoying herself.
 She held my eye for another second before she turned and walked away.
 I gazed after

 back to the moment.
 I hadn't heard him approach.
 "You okay?"

 I nodded as I turned his way.
 "Fine, Rabbit.
 Is this your friend?"
 A short, lumpy looking man stood behind

 Rabbit rolled closer to the

 is Marco Scalzi.
 Marco needs a ship."

 nodded my way as he settled into the chair.
 His eyes never stopped moving as he continuously scanned the food court.

 I looked him over.
 He was short and overweight, soft around the middle

 and thin in the legs.
 His suit might have been stylish once.
 On him it looked shapeless and rumpled.
 His scalp was dark with

 black stubble, three or four day's growth at least.
 He smelled faintly of garlic.

-"Nice to meet you, Mr. Scalzi,"
+"Nice to meet you, Mr. Scalzi," I said.